Anemia

 Understanding the aetiology of anaemia is important for the design and evaluation of anaemia prevention strategies and programmes, thus a micronutrient survey should assess some of the factors in the above list.
 For example, in all malaria endemic countries, malaria should be assessed.
 Rapid diagnostic tests cost very little (around US$ 1) and are easy to ad#minister.
 Many resources that explain the samples and analyses required for assessing malaria and other infections, such as helminths, are available from WHO 13,14,15.

 Table 3.2.
-Haemoglobin cutoff values to define anaemia in individuals for people living at sea level (g/L) a
+Haemoglobin cutoff values to define anaemia in individuals and populations (g/L) a

 Anaemiab